 “There is really something to coming in here and holding these items.
 There’s just something about coming to the Archives that you cannot get on the Internet.
 We’re trying to keep those things here,” she says.
 “If they’re not here, people can’t look at them.”

-This article appears in the Sep.
-14, 2012, edition of National Journal Daily.
+This article appears in the September 14, 2012, edition of NJ Daily.